akirosingh/BetaHangtime/README.md

 6. Stop recording
 7. If satisfied with the quality, post statistics into comments
 8. Export data for future reference

+## Tips
+- There is a learning curve to this.
+Try on a short video first.
+- Predicting climbing movement can be tricky, having two climbing windows open with one a little ahead can help
+- Reaction time is about 0.2 seconds so differences that are smaller might not be relevant

 ## Support
 For any queries or support, please email me at kirosingh@gmail.com or raise an issue on GitHub